Top 3 Tricks to Manage Excel Workbook Connections Effectively!

 Step To Use Refresh External Data Connection Option

-• Automatically refresh data at regular interval
+• Automatically refresh data at a regular interval

-Step To Automatically Refresh Data When Excel Workbook Is Opened
+Steps to Automatically Refresh Data When Excel Workbook Is Opened

-• Now on the Data tab, go to the Queries & Connections Hit the arrow key present within the Refresh All option, and from this tap to the Connection Properties.
+• Now, on the Data tab, go to the Queries & Connections.
+Hit the arrow key present within the Refresh All option, and from this tap to the Connection Properties.

 refresh data when workbook opened---1

-• In order to save your workbook with the complete query definition excluding external data.
+• In order to save your workbook with the complete query definition, excluding external data.
 You need to choose the check box “Remove data from the external data range before saving the workbook”.

-• Now on the Data tab, go to the Queries & Connections Hit the arrow key present within the Refresh All option, and from this tap to the Connection Properties.
+• Now, on the Data tab, go to the Queries & Connections.
+Hit the arrow key present within the Refresh All option, and from this tap, to the Connection Properties.

 refresh data when workbook at regular interval---1